tsmx/gae-env-secrets/README.md

 >  Seamlessly integrates GCP Secret Manager with App Engine environment variables.

 Works with CommonJS and ESM/ECMAScript.
+Does not create a vendor-lock in or makes your code "App Engine only" - still works in any other environment.
+For details refer to [determining the environment](#determining-the-environment).

 ## Usage